If you’re not building accessible websites, you’re opening up your clients—and yourself—to potential legal claims.

 - Module 7: Testing and ongoing compliance

-Colleen Gratzer is an award-winning designer in the Washington, DC, area with more than 20 years of experience in branding, print, and web design and development.
-She started her agency, Gratzer Graphics, in 2003.
+I’m Colleen Gratzer.
+I’m an award-winning designer in the Washington, DC, area, with more than 22 years of experience in branding, print, and web design and development.
+I started my client-based business, Gratzer Graphics, in 2003.

 “Colleen really knows her stuff when it comes to accessibility.
 She not only understands the guidelines and what they mean, but she knows how to best implement them in your website design and development.
 She saved me hours of research and guess work!”